-First built in 1829, the Hong San See Temple was once located at Tras Street.4 Hokkiens from the Nanan clan from Fujian, China frequented this temple.5 A road widening project in 1908 involving government acquisition of the temple’s site resulted in its relocation to Mohamed Sultan Road.
-Tras Street was also the site of the Chinese Kindergarten School located within Kindergarten Building, which was officially opened in 1927.6
+First built in 1829, the Hong San See Temple was once located at Tras Street.5 Hokkiens from the Nanan clan from Fujian, China frequented this temple.6 A road widening project in 1908 involving government acquisition of the temple’s site resulted in its relocation to Mohamed Sultan Road.
+Tras Street was also the site of the Chinese Kindergarten School located within Kindergarten Building, which was officially opened in 1927.7

-Today, Tras Street is lined with many shophouses, many of which are 2- and 3-storey buildings.7 These shophouses, of which some are conserved pre-war buildings, are homes to shops, eateries, pubs, boutiques and offices.
-As part of the Tanjong Pagar Conservation Area, and located within the historic district of Chinatown, there are efforts underway to bring back the old charm of Chinatown to Tras Street.
-Vacant tracts of land and unrestored shophouses were sold in the 1990s, which resulted in a handful of commercial enterprises on the street today.8 Buildings found on the street include Lian Huat Building, Union Building, Hotel Amara Singapore, Sunshine Hotel and Maxwell House.
+Tras Street is lined with many shophouses, many of which are two- and three-storey buildings.8 As part of the Tanjong Pagar Conservation Area, and with its location in the historic district of Chinatown, efforts are underway to bring back the old charm of Chinatown to Tras Street.
+These shophouses, some of which are conserved pre-war buildings, are homes to shops, eateries, pubs, boutiques and offices.
+Vacant tracts of land and unrestored shophouses were sold in the 1990s, which resulted in a handful of commercial enterprises on the street today.9 Buildings found on the street include Lian Huat Building, Union Building, Hotel Amara Singapore, Sunshine Hotel and Maxwell House.

-Chinese names: Cho-su kong khau (Hokkien) and Cho-sz kong and zu shi gong kou (Cantonese), meaning “Mouth of the Cho Su Kong temple”,9 and a reference to the Hong San See Temple.
+Chinese names: Cho-su kong khau (Hokkien); Cho-sz kong and zu shi gong kou (Cantonese), meaning “Mouth of the Cho Su Kong temple”,11 refer to the Hong San See Temple.

 Naidu Ratnala Thulaja